-As the Rift reaches Zambia, it divides; one arm to the east encompasses Lake Malawi and the western arm becomes the Luangwa Valley, which stretches some seven hundred kilometres at an average width of about one hundred kilometres.
+As the Rift Valley reaches Zambia, it divides; one arm to the east encompasses Lake Malawi and the western arm becomes the Luangwa Valley, which stretches some 700km / 435mi at an average width of about 100km / 62mi.

-In the west, the Muchinga Mountain range forms the limit of both the Valley and the parks.
-In the east is a similar, though less well defined escarpment.
-The Valley floor is about a thousand meters lower than the surrounding plateau.
+In the west, the Muchinga Mountains form the limit of both the valley and the national parks.
+In the east is a similar, though less well-defined escarpment.
+The valley floor is about a kilometre / half a mile lower than the surrounding plateau.

 The countryside is spectacular in its rugged beauty, the vegetation thick and, near the Luangwa River and its many tributaries, a lush riverine forest occurs that is green all year round.
-Flanking the rivers western banks are the North and South Luangwa National Parks separated by the 30km Munyamadzi corridor.
-To the east, between the two main parks is another small and as yet undeveloped Park called Luambe.
-Further east on the rocky uplands beyond the flood plain is the Lukusuzi National Park, also undeveloped but plans are in the pipeline.
+Flanking the river’s western banks are the North and South Luangwa National Parks separated by the 30km / 19mi long Munyamadzi corridor.
+To the east, between the two main parks lies Luambe, one of Zambia’s smallest national parks.
+Further east on the rocky uplands beyond the floodplain is the Lukusuzi National Park.

 The development of game protection in the area began in the late 19th century when the British South Africa Company was administering the territory.
 They imposed a total ban on the hunting of hippo and elephant due to massive exploitation by the Chikunda tribe from Mozambique and the Arab traders from Malawi.
-Today there is an over-abundance of hippos along the Luangwa River.
+Today there is a healthy population of hippos along the Luangwa River.

-With the recovery of elephant numbers, the BSAC established the first game reserve in the Luamfwa region in 1904, also intending to protect the last remaining species of the endemic Thornicroft’s Giraffe.
-It was deproclaimed in 1911, but then elephant populations began to get out of control, jeopardising the livelihood of the local villagers.
-Certain hunters were given to licences to shoot the crop raiding elephants, but the temptation to shoot the biggest ones for their tusks was too great.
-An in depth survey was completed in 1932 recommending the proclamation of game reserves and the appointment of an elephant control department.
+With the recovery of elephant numbers, the BSAC established the first game reserve in the Luamfwa region in 1904, also intending to protect the last remaining species of the endemic Thornicroft’s giraffe.
+It was deproclaimed in 1911 but then elephant populations began to surge, jeopardising the livelihood of the local villagers.
+Certain hunters were given licences to shoot the crop-raiding elephants but the desire and avarice to shoot the biggest ones for their tusks was greater.
+An in-depth survey was completed in 1932 recommending the proclamation of game reserves and the appointment of an elephant control department.

-In 1951 Carr persuaded one of the local Chiefs to set aside a portion of his tribal land as a game reserve bordering the park and a safari camp was built there with some of the proceeds going back to the community.
+In 1951 Carr persuaded one of the chiefs to set aside a portion of his tribal land as a game reserve bordering the park and a safari camp was built there with some of the proceeds going back to the community.
 Later, a pontoon was erected across the Luangwa River and a few other camps were established.
-As the years went by, all weather roads were installed and other safari companies emerged.
+As the years went by, all-weather roads were installed and other safari companies emerged.

-Today there are about 20 operators in the valley, spread out along 150 kilometers of the Luangwa River.
+Today there are several operators in the valley, spread out along 150km / 93mi of the Luangwa River.
 They range from budget camps to sophisticated lodges and offer walking safaris, game drives, night drives and photographic safaris.
 Boating is very limited as the Luangwa River is mercurial and unpredictable.